LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

 \textbf{Black gel.} The black gel is made from the same XP-565 silicone mixed with black pigment.
-After the transparent silicone cures, the upper mold (2) is removed and replaced by a second top mold (labeled~3 in Fig.~\ref{fig:sensor_fabrication}(b)), which defines the perimeter volume allocated the black gel.
-Because this cavity is narrow and difficult to fill uniformly from above, we place an additional acrylic mold (labeled~4) on top of mold~3.
-The mixed black silicone is poured through the opening in mold~4 and flows into the perimeter cavity underneath it.
-This approach keeps the acrylic mold firmly pressed against the touching surface and ensures that the black gel cures to a uniform height around the transparent gel.
-After curing under the same heated-bed conditions, all molds are removed and excess gel around the fill opening is trimmed.
+After the transparent gel cures, we remove mold~2 and replace it with a second top mold (mold~3 in Fig.~\ref{fig:sensor_fabrication}(b)) that defines the perimeter cavity for the black gel.
+Because this cavity is narrow and difficult to fill uniformly from above, we place an additional acrylic mold (labeled~4) on top of mold~3 and pour the mixture through the opening in mold~4, allowing it to flow uniformly around the perimeter.
+This ``cap'' mold also keeps firmly pressed against the touching surface, ensuring a consistent cured height.
+After curing under the same heated-bed conditions, we remove the molds and trim any excess gel around the fill opening.

-As indicated by label~C in Fig.~\ref{fig:sensor_fabrication}(b), the shell includes a small raised step along its perimeter.
-This feature creates the final three-layer edge profile (“shell–black gel–transparent gel”).
-The reason for this geometry is that mold~4 applies slight pressure on the transparent gel during the black-gel casting step.
-Once the molds are removed, the transparent gel relaxes back to its undeformed shape, which lifts the cured black gel upward by a small amount and leaves a thin air gap between the underside of the black gel and the top surface of the shell.
-Without the raised step on the shell perimeter, this air gap would open a direct lateral path for external light to enter the sensor and reach the camera.
-The raised perimeter therefore acts as a light-blocking barrier, preserving the “black surface’’ assumption required by our optical design.
+As indicated by label~C in Fig.~\ref{fig:sensor_fabrication}(b), the shell includes a small raised perimeter step that creates the final three-layer edge profile (“shell – black gel – transparent gel”).
+This step is necessary because mold~4 slightly compresses the transparent gel during black-gel casting; after demolding, the transparent gel elastically recovers and can leave a thin lateral air gap beneath the black gel.
+Without the raised step, this gap would form a direct light path into the sensor.
+The raised perimeter therefore acts as a light-blocking barrier, preserving the dark-boundary assumption required by our optical design.